Nesto17/calligraphr/README.md

-# Doodle Font Maker
+# Custom Fontmaxxxing

-Turn your handwriting into a real, installable font — right from your browser.
+Turn your handwriting into a real, installable font — right from your browser... for free!!

 Draw each character on a guided canvas, preview your font in real time, and export a `.otf` file you can install in Font Book and use in Google Docs, Microsoft Word, Photoshop, or any app that supports custom fonts.